lajanki/not_that_movie/README.md

 * Similarly, Wikipedia movie plot content is web scraped using the page content endpoint of the API [https://en.wikipedia.org/api/rest_v1/](https://en.wikipedia.org/api/rest_v1/).
 This relies on certain html elements like `section > h2#Plot` being available on the page and as such may break on major changes on Wikipedia's underlying page template.

+### Adding new source movies
+The base set of movies to choose for the translations is definied as text files in `data/`.
+These include:
+ * recent popular movies
+ * best selling movies in the USA
+ * IMDB top 250 movies

+On each translation request, a random subset of movies is selected but more weight is given to the more recent and top selling ones.

+New source lists can be added here, but a weight needs to be defined in [data/weight_config.json](data/weight_config.json) in order for it to be considered for the rotation.

+Movie names need to be in the format they are in the url of the corresponding Wikipedia article, ie. for the 1991 Disney _Beauty and the Beast_ use `Beauty_and_the_Beast_(1991_film)` as in https://en.wikipedia.org/wiki/Beauty_and_the_Beast_(1991_film)

 ### Deploy to App Engine
-A GitHub Actions workflow deploys the project to App Engine on push to main branch.
+A GitHub Actions workflow deploys the project to App Engine on push to the main branch.
+Only the web service component is deployed.
+Scheduling should be deployed manually as App Engine does not support updating scheduling only for a single service.